 Yesterday’s Melodies, Today’s Memories, Manek’s first book, profiled the life and work of most of the significant composers, singers, and lyricists of the golden era (1931 to 1970).
-This study, with an Introduction by Ameen Sayani, was released by Mr. Sunil Dutt at Mithibai College, Mumbai in September 2003.
-This book was reprinted in 2004, and will be offered with new updates again in 2017.
+This study, with an Introduction by Ameen Sayani, was released by Mr Sunil Dutt at Mithibai College, Mumbai in September 2003.
+This book was reprinted in 2004 and has been republished with new updates again in November 2018.

 His next work, Musical Moments From Hindi Films, celebrated the platinum jubilee of talking films, identifying 435 key songs over 75 years, offering their situations in films, with dollops of trivia, photo stills, lyrics and their meanings elaborately.
 The book is accompanied by two CDs, with interview snatches with key film people along with the 435 songs themselves.
 This book was released at Crossword Book Store, Kemps Corner Mumbai, in December 2006 by Hema Malini, Khayyam, Jagjit Kaur, and Ameen Sayani.
 Khayyam also wrote the Introduction to this book.

 Romancing The Song, the author’s next, was launched by Shiv Kumar Sharma, Naqsh Lyallpuri, Ameen Sayani and Sudha Malhotra at Ravindra Natya Mandir, in November 2012.
 This work dealt exhaustively with the aspect of lyric-writing in our cinema over the last 80 years and more.